What is Zoom?

 Learn more about the benefits and risks associated with how people use remote conferencing services like Zoom.

-How can you report abuse or violations, or block a user?
+How can you report abuse or violations?

 Learn how to report abusive behaviour or other violations in Zoom.